-The two welding directions are quite different and used for specific situations.
+The two welding directions are quite different and used for specific jobs.

-Because short-arc MIG welding has lack of fusion issues, you always weld thick metals uphill to get the best root penetration and overall fusion.
+Because short-arc welding has lack of fusion issues, you weld thick metals uphill to get the best root penetration and overall fusion.
 Furthermore, you have improved puddle control for irregular joints and better visibility.
-On the other hand, welding downhill is suitable for open roots and thin metals.
+On the other hand, downhill is suitable for open roots and thin metals.

-The weak arc that makes vertical MIG welding possible is also is the main disadvantage of the short-arc mode.
+The weak arc that makes vertical MIG possible is also the main disadvantage of the short-arc mode.

-Apart from the amperage settings, these factors also increase the risk for lack of fusion:
+Apart from the amperage settings, the following factors also increase the lack of fusion risk:

-- Thick metals because they absorb the welding heat at fast rates.
+- Thick metals because they absorb heat at fast rates.

-- A traveling speed that is too fast because the arc cannot provide enough heat to melt the metal.
+- A traveling speed that is too fast because the arc cannot provide enough heat.

 - When the metals have coatings or dirt, for example, galvanization, mill scale, rust, grease, oil, etc.